 While snake plants used to be considered members of the Sansevieria genus, this is no longer the correct terminology.
 With this said, you may find people referring to snake plants as Sansevieria.

 Leaf shape and size depend on the species of snake plant.
 Plants like the popular mother-in-law’s tongue (Dracaena trifasciata) have long, thin leaves.
 Other plants, like the cylindrical snake plant (Dracaena angolensis) have thicker, cone-shaped leaves.
+Under ideal growing conditions, you may even notice your snake plant producing flowers.

 All types of snake plants are native to Africa.
 However, the exact native range varies depending on the species.